ttab/elephant-repository/README.md

 * `planning.go`: parsing of NewsML planning items
 * `concepts.go`: concept post-processing to get rid of properties.
 * `fsdocstore.go`: implementation of the on-disk document store.
+* `pgdocstore.go`: implementation of the PostgreSQL document store.

 ## Common errors